VR-Caps: A Virtual Environment for Capsule Endoscopy: Evaluated Tasks and Results

-where $C_{t}$ represents the percentage of the covered area up until time $t$ and it is calculated as the proportion of the vertices that are seen by the capsule camera to the total number of vertices of the organ and $\alpha$ that is a scaling factor for faster convergence is empirically determined as $5$.
+where $C_{t}^{(i)}$ represents the percentage of the covered area up until time $t$.
+It is calculated as the proportion of the vertices that are seen by the capsule camera to the total number of vertices of the $i$th organ instance and $\alpha$ that is a scaling factor for faster convergence and empirically determined as $0.1$.
 The training is performed with a series of episodes where in each episode the agent performs a set of actions and collects the reward accordingly until the obtained reward converges at a point.
-In the training, we set the length of each episode as $7500$ iteration steps and train a two layered fully connected neural network where each layer contains $128$ hidden units, the batch size and the learning rate are $1024$ and $3e-4$, respectively.
-Under these hyperparameter settings the agent learns to maximize the reward in $49018$ iteration steps. \Cref{fig:coverage_task} visually demonstrates the covered volume of stomach for the inference session at 10 time instances.
-Green regions represent the covered whereas red regions represent the uncovered parts of the organ volume as 3D point clouds projected onto a 2D plane.
-The arrow indicates the location of the capsule robot and the black line depicts the path that the capsule robot follows.
-As seen in the figure, the trained agent is able to cover 92\% of the inspected stomach instance in 50 seconds.
-Some coverage artifacts due to repeating patterns in the video sequence may be removed using periodic plus smooth decomposition \cite{mahmood20152d}.
-This suggest that a DRL-based autonomous coverage policy method provides a promising monitoring opportunity for the next generation capsule endoscopes.
+In the training session, the length of each episode is set as $7500$ iteration steps and the policy network architecture consists of a three layered fully connected neural network where each layer contains $256$ hidden units, the batch size and the learning rate are $64$ and $3e-4$, respectively.
+Under these hyper-parameter settings, the agent is trained for $500K$ iteration steps. \Cref{fig:coverage_task} visually demonstrates the covered volume of the test stomach for the inference session for 10 different time instances.
+Green regions represent covered areas of the inspected organ, whereas red regions show uncovered parts as 3D point clouds projected onto a 2D plane.
+The arrow indicates the location of the capsule robot and the black line depicts the path that the capsule robot has realized to achieve the coverage.
+As seen in the figure, the pre-trained agent is able to cover $96\%$ of the inspected stomach instance in $47.62$ seconds.
+This suggest that a DRL-based autonomous coverage policy method provides a promising and systematic monitoring opportunity for the next-generation capsule endoscopes.